-In order to accommodate the busy schedule for perspective Registrars, the Will County Clerk’s Office will be holding training classes every Wednesday*, at the Will County Clerk’s Office either 9:30 AM or 2:30 PM.
-If an organization would like to schedule a training class other than these times, we would be happy to work with you by emailing email@example.com
+In order to accommodate the busy schedule for perspective Registrars, the Will County Clerk’s Office will be holding training classes every Wednesday*, at the Will County Clerk’s Office at 9:30 AM.
+If an organization would like to schedule a training class other than these times, we would be happy to work with you by emailing firstname.lastname@example.org

 *The Will County Clerk’s Office will make no appointments or provide training within 60 days prior to each election due to the close of registration 28 days prior to an election or within 30 days following an election due to the canvassing of the votes.